Seat time, and instruction.

 Is Fire Laps Worth it?
 A Real Conversation on Cost to Value.

-So now that I've had Fire Laps for a full season and been able to really test it out along with share it with other folks at the track... can I recommend Fire Laps.
-Yes, but with some caveats.
+So now that I've had Fire Laps for a full season and been able to really test it out along with share it with other folks at the track... can I recommend Fire Laps to the following folks?

-Now I know some folks prefer not to know their times.
+That said though...
+I also know some folks prefer not to know their times, and some of them are pretty fast fellas.
 They just want to go out there, do their thing and have fun.
-Heck one of the best car instructors I worked with told me to be a goldfish and not sweat how bad that last turn went, focus on settings yourself up for success going forward.
-All that to say, if you're the kind of person who wants to just be in the moment, Fire Laps is a good singular tool for you.
+Heck one of the best car instructors I worked with told me to be a goldfish and not sweat where I went wrong and to instead always focus on settings yourself up for success going forward.

-So all of that said, do we here at C5 Corvettes recommend Fire Laps?
+So all of that said, can we here at C5 Corvettes recommend Fire Laps?

 Absolutely.

-While we expect novice adaptation to be fairly limited, those folks generally quickly transition upwards to intermediate and up drivers, for whom it's undeniably useful.
-The odds that you as an intermediate instructor going to go to a busy event and track down an instructor who isn't already bogged down with novices AND that they're going to know enough to improve your driving... well I know those odds aren't as great as most event organizers fancy they are.
+While we expect novice adaptation to be fairly limited, those folks generally quickly transition upwards to intermediate and beyond drivers... and for those folks it's undeniably useful.
+The odds that you as an intermediate to advanced driver going to go to a busy event will be able to track down an instructor who isn't already bogged down with novices AND that they're going to know enough to improve your driving... well I know those odds aren't as great as most event organizers fancy they are.

-Then, for privateers like myself going out to compete in time attack, $229 a year isn't even the half the cost of a single tire... and I can still demonstrate where Fire Laps yielded almost a full second of improvements over the season by suggesting I try things I hadn't even thought to do.
-There's a clear win there, in my case quite literally.
+Then, for privateers like myself going out to compete in time attack, $229 a year generally won't even buy a single tire for the C5 Corvette... and I can still demonstrate where Fire Laps yielded almost a half second of improvements over the season by suggesting I try things I hadn't even thought to do.
+Most folks can't get kind of time jump out of a set of tires, so the cost to time gain is a pretty easy justification!